pflooky/data-caterer-docs/docs/sample/docker/README.md

 DATA_SOURCE=postgres docker-compose up -d datacaterer
 ```

 You can change `DATA_SOURCE` to one of the following:
 - postgres
 - mysql
 - cassandra
 - solace
 - kafka
+- http